HeadphoneCairn/Roudi/README.md

 # ABOUT page

 Some information about Roudi.
 And some very basic help.

 On this page, the input channel is blocked.
 This is the same as "None" on the SINGLE page.

 # Utility Pages

-These pages are used when you want to monitor the MIDI messages or setup Roudi.
+These pages are used when you want to monitor MIDI messages or setup Roudi.
 NOTE: When you are in a utility page, the MIDI routing defined by the play page from which you switched stays active.

-Press and release A+B to switch back to the play pages.
+Press and release A+B to switch back to the [*Play pages*](#play-pages).

 # SETTINGS page